Balm Bench

 Castor oil is unusual because it is dominated by ricinoleic acid, a hydroxylated C18:1 fatty acid.
 That hydroxyl group makes the oil more polar and far more viscous than most carrier oils, which is why it feels dense, glossy, and slightly tacky instead of thin and fast-spreading.

-That same chemistry gives it good film formation and useful compatibility with waxes in balm systems.
+That same chemistry gives it good film formation and blends well with waxes and can help a balm feel less brittle.
 It is generally more oxidation-resistant than highly polyunsaturated oils, but it can still darken, thicken, or pick up off notes with repeated heating, air exposure, or poor storage.